CharlieCondorcet/RandomNews/README.md

 considering that the guides provided to build the App for the DSM class as first objective, because the application is open even to many improvements both functional and UI.

+## To do
+I had planned to use the Google news api, Gnews, specifically the Top News service, because the structure of the article is similar but I could not make it work due to the Call, Get and Headers issue.

 ## License